We offer affordable life insurance to men with prostate disorders.

 If your PSA remains elevated, we may need to wait for follow-up testing before coverage is available.

-In addition, whenever the PSA level is 4.0ng/ml or greater, life insurance underwriters want to see follow-up tests such as DRE-digital rectal exams, prostate biopsy, etc. before reconsidering coverage.
+In addition, whenever the PSA level is 4.0ng/ml or greater, life insurance underwriters want to see follow-up tests.

 Benign Prostatic Hypertrophy

-BPH is very common and does not pose problems as long as there are no other prostate problems and prostate cancer has been ruled out.
+BPH is very common and does not pose problems, as long as prostate cancer has been ruled out.

-Diagnosis may be determined by urinalysis results or by ruling out more serious issues such as bladder cancer.
+A urinalysis rules out more serious issues such as bladder cancer.

 Prostatitis is generally not a problem with underwriting as long as there are no other related health issues.

 PIN occurs when the lining of the prostate shows signs of dysplasia,

 Changes or irregular growth of the cells of the prostate gland, and is diagnosed via a biopsy.